Become A Member

 For more than four decades TRANS TASMAN has been putting its finger on the pulse of the Australian/NZ relationship and the events shaping it, the crucial political and economic trends affecting our lives and businesses heading into the future.

-The Economy – The global slump in commodity prices and slowing Chinese demand are taking their toll.
-The Kiwi dollar is playing its part by falling as commodity prices have, taking some of the edge off dairy's plunge.
-Much of the country’s short to medium term economic future will still be decided beyond our borders as evidenced by global market volatility to which NZ is still particularly vulnerable.
-Dairy farm debt is shaping as a major problem, as is Auckland's housing crisis - successive OCR cuts have not helped there.
+The Economy – Much of the country’s short to medium term economic future will still be decided beyond our borders as evidenced by global market volatility to which NZ is still particularly vulnerable.
+Dairy farm debt is shaping as a major problem.
+Auckland's housing crisis is finally beginning to recede as restrictions on investors in particular start to bite.

-Business & Economic Trends – Growth is still solid, if not as spectacular as some had predicted, with the Govt forecasting a revenue shortfall.
+Business & Economic Trends – Growth is spectacular but predicted to slip slightly by year’s end although the Trump factor could cause more dramatic changes.
 Inflation appears to have been tamed for now - in fact it is being seen as too low.
-The dollar is falling of its own volition as commodity prices stay low, and OCR cuts will help the process.
+The dollar however is on an upward trend again as markets digest the Trump presidency and Brexit.
 The big problem for NZ outside global market volatility and a potential crash in China.

 Sector Reports - How are specific sectors of the economy performing?
 Where are the best opportunities for investment – and what areas are best left alone?